 At all Premier Events, deck checks must be performed.
-For all tournaments, including Premier Events, POP recommends that deck checks be performed to at least 10 percent of decks over the course of the tournament.
+For all tournaments, including Premier Events, Pokémon Organized Play (POP) recommends that deck checks be performed to at least 10 percent of decks over the course of the tournament.

-Whether checking a deck at the beginning of the tournament or between rounds, players should be required to put the cards in their decks in the same order as the cards on their decklists to expedite the process.
+Whether checking a deck at the beginning of the tournament or between rounds, players should be required to put the cards in their decks in the same order as the cards on their deck lists to expedite the process.
 During the deck check, the tournament staff should look for the following:

-- Legibility: If the decklist is difficult to read, the player may be asked to fill out a new decklist.
+- Legibility: If the deck list is difficult to read, the player may be asked to fill out a new deck list.
 Special attention should be paid to the legibility of the player's PLAYER ID and date of birth.
-Obscure abbreviations for cards should be clarified using something like a card's collector number on the decklist. - Sleeves: Players' sleeves should be free of consistent markings.
+Obscure abbreviations for cards should be clarified using something like a card's collector number on the deck list. - Sleeves: Players' sleeves should be free of consistent markings.
 Sleeves with significant wear and tear or consistent markings should be replaced immediately.
 If this is found to be an issue after the start of the tournament, it may warrant further investigation. - Total Number of Cards: The number of cards in a player's deck should be appropriate for the tournament format.
-The deck checker should count the total number of cards in the deck before checking the actual contents of the deck to ensure that the deck contains the proper number of cards.
+The deck checker should count the total number of cards in the deck before

-- Deck Contents: The deck checker should verify that the contents of the player's deck match the cards on the decklist.
-The card title should match the card listed, and the expansion abbreviation and collector number of each of the Pokémon must be correctly listed. - Card References: If a player is using reprinted cards that have had significant text changes, the deck checker must require the player to present his or her reference cards where applicable.
-If the player cannot present reference materials, the player must be denied entry to the tournament or given the appropriate penalty.
+- checking the actual contents of the deck to ensure that the deck contains the proper number of cards. - Deck Contents: The deck checker should verify that the contents of the player's deck match the cards on the deck list.
+The card title should match the card listed, and the expansion abbreviation and collector number of each of the Pokémon must be correctly listed. - Card References: If a player is using a Head Judge-approved proxy, the deck checker must require the player to present their reference cards where applicable.
+If the player cannot present reference materials, they must be denied entry to the tournament or given the appropriate penalty.

-Players should be strongly encouraged to thoroughly shuffle their decks after deck checks to reduce the likelihood that cards remained clumped in groups due to the deck check.
+Players should be strongly encouraged to thoroughly shuffle their decks after deck checks to reduce the likelihood that cards remain clumped in groups due to the deck check.